-You can take a rather infrequent Shuttle Train from Padang Besar to Hat Yai >
+The State Railway of Thailand (SRT) operates a rather infrequent Shuttle Train from Padang Besar to Hat Yai >

 To buy tickets for these services you will you to go to the State Railway of Thailand office at the end of the platform.

-Another alternative is to cross over the tracks by the foot bridge and go into Thailand via the main land border.
+Another alternative is to cross over the tracks by the footbridge and go into Thailand via the main land border.

 From here you can take a local bus to Hat Yai bus station or the city centre for around 50 Thai Baht.

-The bus stop is just across the road to your right, after you exit the Thai Immigration control.
+The bus stop is just across the road to your right after you exit the Thai Immigration control.